1.1. Contact organisation

 10.4.
 Dissemination format - microdata access

-Under the provisions of the Statistics Law, CYSTAT may release microdata for the sole use of scientific research.
+Under the provisions of the Official Statistics Law of 2021 (Law No. 25(I)/2021) CYSTAT may release microdata for the sole use of scientific research.
 Applicants have to submit the request form "APPLICATION FOR DATA FOR RESEARCH PURPOSES" giving thorough information on the project for which micro-data are needed.The application is evaluated by CYSTAT’s Confidentiality Committee and if the application is approved, a charge is fixed according to the volume and time consumed for preparation of the data.
 Micro-data may then be released after an anonymisation process which ensures no direct identification of the statistical units but, at the same time, ensures usability of the data.
+The principles and the legal framework governing the dissemination of official statistical data are defined and explained in the document “Dissemination Policy”.
+The means of dissemination, the main statistical products and the services provided to the users, are also presented.
+Additionally, the document describes the procedures for data revision and error treatment.

 10.5.
 Dissemination format - other